 The forward fuselage of the Martinet had no cowling and no fixing points for a real engine, so the museum engineers did something quite remarkable; they fashioned the whole assembly out of wood and polystyrene including the spinner and propellers.

-Volunteers involved in thie Martinet project have included: David, Ted and Dennis (wing fabric); Chris (propeller spinner).
+Volunteers involved in the Martinet project have included: David, Ted and Dennis (wing fabric); Chris (propeller spinner and outer wing sections).

 Elliots of Newbury SG.38 primary glider